Cut to the chase

 5: Set Alarms

-I can’t tell you how many times I’ve forgotten to take a bunch of towels out of the washing machine, only to discover I never dried them when I need them.
-It’s frustrating, and to be honest, it used to drive my family nuts when they didn’t have the clothing they needed.
+I can’t tell you how many times I’ve forgotten to take a bunch of towels out of the washing machine, only to discover I never dried them when I needed them.
+It’s frustrating, and it’s not good to leave dirty clothes that are wet sitting in your washing machine,

-The alarms keep me from getting distracted and forget to complete the laundry.
+The alarms keep me from getting distracted and it now means I never forget to complete the laundry.
 Plus, this works in line with my time blocking.
 And since I’ve been using this method, my laundry can be done quickly!

 6: Complete The Load You Start